Rickyc14/NOKIA-Analysis/README.md

 <br><br>
 The graph below shows us a close-up of Nokia's stock price in the past six months.
-R's <em>simple moving average</em> method allows us to smooth stock spikes to get a better understanding of its future value. <br><br>
+R's <em>simple moving average</em> method allows us to smooth stock spikes to get a better understanding of its future value. <br>